kdoore/CS2335-Gitbook/dialogue-and-scene-decision-integration.md

 ###Add Custom Event Logic to Open Another Panel - OptionPanel or DecisionPanel
 One way we we can open a new panel that has our decision buttons, we'll attach the following script to the DecisionPanel that has the scene-transition buttons as child objects.
 To do this, we'll use the DialogManager that has the custom UnityEvent: OnDialogClosing, shown in code below.

-###OpenOptionPanel
+###OpenOptionPanel  ( Was DecisionScript_TestScene)
-This code will go on a panel that has decision buttons, it listens for the DialogManager OnDialogClosing event.
-This won't work for having multiple dialogs in one scene.
+This script will go on a panel that has decision buttons, it listens for the DialogManager OnDialogClosing event.
+This can be used in all scenes.
+This will only when there's only one dialog in the scene.
+It will open the panel with Buttons to change scene.
+The Button logic will be in the SceneXState.cs file for the corresponding scene.

 ```java